Sissification

 - 1910: Magnus Hirschfeld coins transvestite (from Latin trans- + vestitus, "cross-dressed") in Die Transvestiten, deliberately separating the wearing of opposite-sex clothing from sexual orientation and identity.

-- 1920: Havelock Ellis proposes eonism, named after the eighteenth-century French diplomat the Chevalier d'Éon, as an alternative term, disagreeing with Hirschfeld's framing.
+- 1920: Havelock Ellis proposes eonism, named after the eighteenth-century French diplomat the Chevalier d'Éon (who lived publicly as a woman for decades), as an alternative term, disagreeing with Hirschfeld's framing.

-- ICD-10 (1994) / DSM-5: list "fetishistic" and "dual-role" transvestism, and "transvestic disorder" only where it causes distress; the ICD-11 (2022) removes these categories entirely, reflecting depathologisation of consensual cross-dressing.
+- DSM / ICD: twentieth-century manuals listed "fetishistic" and "dual-role" transvestism, and "transvestic disorder" only where it causes distress; the ICD-11 (2022) removes these categories entirely, reflecting the depathologisation of consensual cross-dressing.

 Cultural & subcultural evolution

 The specific scene-based vocabulary of "forced feminization," "sissy," and "sissification" is a product of mid-to-late twentieth-century fetish and BDSM subcultures rather than the clinical literature.
 Its precise coinage is not well documented, but it crystallised through fetish print media and adult publishing and then spread rapidly through online kink communities from the 1990s onward.
-Writers documenting professional domination, such as the sociologist Danielle Lindemann in Dominatrix (2012), describe feminization as one of the most frequently requested scenes among clients, situating it firmly within commercial as well as private kink practice.
+The sociologist Danielle Lindemann's Dominatrix (2012), an interview study of professional dominatrices in New York and San Francisco, records that about a third of one practitioner's 305 clients wanted to be made to cross-dress, situating feminization firmly within commercial as well as private kink practice.
 Modern manuals do not classify the role-play itself as a disorder: it is understood as consensual adult play, conceptually adjacent to transvestic interests but defined by its power-exchange framing.

 In practice